lazywithclass/learning/to-study/obsidian-vault/Learning how to learn.md

 Do the recall in different locations so that you're not bound to the visual cues of the environment where learning happens.

+Flashcards are the best way to do retrieval practice.

 ## Illusions of competence in learning

 Looking at a solution is not enough to grasping it.